-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 13.
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 13.
 Funding source 13.1 Does the DFI disclose the source of funding for the investment?
 Bulk download No ≥80% of projects General 1.5 14.
 Client 14.1 Does the DFI disclose the name of the client?
-Bulk download Yes ≥80% of projects General 1.5 14.2 Does the DFI disclose a description of the client?
-280% of projects 1.5 15.
+Bulk download Yes >90% of projects 1.5 14.2 Does the DFI disclose a description of the client? (non-sovereign only) N/A N/A ≥80% of projects General 15.
 Contacts 15.1 Does the DFI disclose a relevant DFI contact? - Open format Yes ≥80% of projects General 1.5 15.2 Does the DFI disclose a relevant client contact?
 16. E&S risk category 16.1 Does the DFI disclose the environmental and social (E&S) risk category of the activity?
 Bulk download No ≥80% of projects General 1.5

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 17.
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 17.
 Progress dates 17.1 Does the DFI disclose the date of activity disclosure?
-No ≥80% of projects General 17.2 Does the DFI disclose the approval date of the activity?
-4.5 17.3 Does the DFI disclose the signature date of the activity?
+Bulk download Νο ≥80% of projects General 17.2 Does the DFI disclose the approval date of the activity?
+17.3 Does the DFI disclose the signature date of the activity?
 1.5 17.4 Does the DFI disclose the last update date of the project data?
 18. Contract (sovereign only) 18.1 Does the DFI disclose the investment contract for the activity?
 Open format Yes ≥80% of projects General 4.5

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) Impact manageme ent 30 Organisational level 19.
-Impact measurement approach 19.1 Does the DFI publish a methodology explaining its approach to impact measurement? - Open format No General 19.2 Does the DFI indicate which standards/initiatives it is aligned to?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings Impact manageme ent 30 Organisational level 19.
+Impact measurement approach 19.1 Does the DFI publish a methodology explaining its approach to impact measurement?
+Open format No General 19.2 Does the DFI indicate which standards/initiatives it is aligned to?
 Policy/document found or not 6 19.3 Does the DFI explain its approach to determining additionality?
-19.4 Does the DFI explain its approach to determining impact attribution?
+0 19.4 Does the DFI explain its approach to determining impact attribution?
 20. Sector / country strategy 20.1 Does the DFI publish sector or (multi-)country strategies?
 Open format Yes Policy/document found or not General 4

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 21.
-Evaluations 21.1 Does the DFI have a policy on the evaluation of investments? - Open format No Policy/document General 4 21.2 Does the DFI disclose the evaluations that it conducts? found or not Project level 22.
-Additionality statement (non-sovereign only) 22.1 Does the DFI identify the development additionality of its investment?
-Or; Does the DFI identify the financial additionality of its investment?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 21.
+Evaluations 21.1 Does the DFI have a policy on the evaluation of investments?
+Open format No Policy/document General 4 21.2 Does the DFI disclose the evaluations that it conducts? found or not Project level 22.
+Additionality statement (non- sovereign only) 22.1 Does the DFI identify the development additionality of its investment?Or; Does the DFI identify the financial additionality of its investment?
 N/A N/A N/A N/A N/A 23.
 Activity indicators / metrics 23.1 Does the DFI disclose results indicators for the activity? - Open format Yes ≥80% of projects General 8 23.2 Does the DFI disclose metrics, definitions and methodologies for the indicators?
-S
+0

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 24.
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 24.
 Results 24.1 Does the DFI disclose baseline data for identified indicators?
-Open format Yes ≥80% of projects General 24.2 Does the DFI disclose a target value for the indicators?
+Yes ≥80% of projects General weightings 24.2 Does the DFI disclose a target value for the indicators?
 8 24.3 Does the DFI disclose an actual/current value for the indicators?
-2018-2020
+2021 ESG and accountability to communities 30 Organisational level